International Calling

 Q: What if I can’t hear the other person clearly?

-A: Poor call quality can be due to a weak internet connection on either end (for VoIP calls) or network congestion (for traditional calls).
-Try moving to an area with better Wi-Fi or cellular signal.
+A: Poor call quality can stem from a weak internet connection (for VoIP calls).
+It can also be due to network congestion (for traditional calls).
+Move to an area with better Wi-Fi or cellular signal.
 Telfon’s stable cloud infrastructure generally provides excellent call clarity.